marklabrecque/dotfiles/README.md

 # joelpittet’s dotfiles

-Mathias Bynens’ dotfiles with some personal tweaks.
+Mathias Bynens’ dotfiles with Cottsers' tweaks and some personal tweaks.

 ## Notable features